IDinsight/ask-a-question/.github/pull_request_template.md

 ## Checklist

-This checklist is a useful reminder of small things that can easily be forgotten.
-Put an `x` in all the items that apply and remove any items that are not relevant to this PR.
+Fill with `x` for completed.
+Delete any lines that are not relevant

 - [ ] My code follows the style guidelines of this project
 - [ ] I have reviewed my own code to ensure good quality